dapr/dapr/samples/pub-sub/README.md

 # Actions Pub-Sub Sample

-In this sample, we'll create publisher microservices and subscriber microservices to demonstrate how Actions enables a publish-subcribe pattern.
-Publishers will generate messages of a specific topic, while subscribers will listen for messages of specific topics.
+In this sample, we'll create a publisher microservice and two subscriber microservices to demonstrate how Actions enables a publish-subcribe pattern.
+The publisher will generate messages of a specific topic, while subscribers will listen for messages of specific topics.
 See [Why Pub-Sub](#Why-Pub-Sub?) to understand when this pattern might be a good choice for your software architecture.

-This sample includes two publishers:
+This sample includes one publisher:

-- Node.js message generator
 - React front-end message generator

 and two subscribers: